jsarchibald/cs50/exercises/week8.md

 #### What this is

-This tells the browser to load up the file at `main.css`, which is of type `stylesheet`.
+This tells the browser to load up the file at `main.css`, which is of type `stylesheet`, indicating that this file should be used to change how our HTML elements look.

 Recall that there are other ways to style your HTML elements -- you could create a `<style>` element within your head and just write the styles there, for example.
 Or you could add the attribute `style="..."` to most HTML elements.
 Those are both possible!
-But not good practice.
+But generally not good practice.
 You should really only do that when you're making a really quick prototype.
-For any large project, such ad-hoc styling gets disorganized very quickly, and if you want to reuse styles between HTML files, you'll end up copy-pasting, which is plainly disgusting.
-So use separate `.css` files and `<link>` whenever possible, as a general rule.
+For any large project, such ad-hoc styling gets disorganized very quickly, and if you want to reuse styles between HTML files, you'll end up copy-pasting, which is kinda gross.
+Plus, when you use separate `.css` files, browsers may be able to *cache* each stylesheet, meaning they don't reload the file every time the page is reloaded.
+So use separate `.css` files and `<link>` whenever possible, *as a general rule*.

 ### 3. Create `main.js`.